 The authorities in some cantons will require full payment of fees in cash upon registration, so plan to have the cash with you.
 In other cantons, the authorities will send an invoice.

 Guideline budget for a person immigrating to Switzerland in possession of a Swiss contract of employment (fees vary from canton to canton):

 • EU/EFTA citizens: between CHF 100 and CHF 400 per person

 • Non EU/EFTA citizens: between CHF 200 and 400 per person

-Specifically, for non-EU/EFTA citizens: Non-EU/EFTA citizens will be instructed to visit the relevant cantonal office to submit their biometric data.
-This is to comply with Schengen regulations, as the residence permit will enable them to travel throughout the Schengen area without a visa.
+After registration at the local commune/ Gemeinde, you will be instructed to visit the relevant cantonal office to submit your biometric data (photograph, fingerprints).
+This is to comply with Schengen regulations, as the residence permit will enable you to travel throughout the Schengen area without a visa.

 The commune will hand out an appointment letter when registering (only in some cantons, as in others, no appointment is needed).